NonoY58/NonoY58.github.io/projects/GUIApp.md

 ### Image Manupilation
-Appearance of the app "Image Manupilation" is like this.
+The following is GUI of "Image Manupilation" app.
 <img src="images\ImageProcessingToolfigure1_v3.jpg" width="600">

-With some of parameter boxes on the left, you can change color features of an image, also rotate it, resize it, and more.
+You can change color features of an image, also rotate it, resize it, and more.
 <img src="images\ImageProcessingToolfigure2_v3.jpg" width="600">

 You can crop the image by specifying location of the top-left corner and the bottom-right corner with left and right click, respectively.
 After pushing the 'SAVE' button, the image will be saved in j-peg format with a parameter-list file in JSON format.